Linaro/lava/doc/v2/pipeline-writer.rst

 #.
 Visibility of test job results is determined solely by the job submission.

 #.
-Results are part of the test job and cannot be manully created.
+Results are part of the test job and cannot be manually created.

 #.
 Result analysis is primarily a task for other engines, results can be
    exported in full but the principle emphasis is on data generation.